 Thank you to MAMPU for sharing this story with the rest of Dynatrace community.
 I hope it inspires others to share their lessons learned as well.

-If you haven’t started your optimization journey yet I suggest you get started by signing up for a Dynatrace Trial.
-Get your SaaS Trial within minutes or reach out to our team for an On-Premise Managed Trial.
+If you haven’t started your optimization journey yet, then get your SaaS Trial within minutes or reach out to our team for an On-Premise Managed Trial.